Searching for Inflationary Physics with the CMB Trispectrum: 3. Constraints from Planck: Conclusion

 The next generation of CMB observatories will yield significantly tighter bounds on non-Gaussianity (or, more optimistically, its first detection).
 Experiments such as LiteBIRD, the Simons Observatory, and CMB-S4 \citep{Hazumi:2019lys,SimonsObservatory:2018koc,CMB-S4:2016ple} will give complementary views of the CMB temperature and polarization anisotropies down to much smaller scales.
 Given the strong scaling of our constraints with $\ell_{\rm max}$, we can expect improvements across a range of non-Gaussianity analyses; much of the new information will arise from polarization, which we have discovered to yield encode significant primoprdial information.
 Future constraints may benefit from delensing \citep[e.g.,][]{Trendafilova:2023xtq}; whilst this would not significantly enhance the \textit{Planck} analyses (Fig.\,\ref{fig: variance-breakdown}), it will become increasingly important as $\ell_{\rm max}$ increases.
 Finally, we note that the tools presented in this series can be realistically scaled to future datasets.
 At the full \textit{Planck} resolution, computation of $100$ $\gnl$, $\taunl$ and $A_{\rm lens}$ numerators using \polyspec required under four minutes per simulation on a 64-core machine (though this increases for more complex templates).
 Whilst future datasets will require higher precision computations, combining the fast estimators presented in this series with future methodological and computational enhancements, we will be able to place tight constraints on many models of primordial non-Gaussianity in the coming years.

-\acknowledgements 8pt { We thank Giovanni Cabass, William Coulton, Adriaan Duivenvoorden, Sam Goldstein, Colin Hill and Maresuke Shiraishi for insightful discussions. \begingroup OHEP is a Junior Fellow of the Simons Society of Fellows, and thanks \href{https://www.flickr.com/photos/198816819@N07/54319059246/}{Lleonardo da Vinci} for creative inspiration. \endgroup OHEP would also like to thank the Center for Computational Astrophysics for their hospitality across the multiple years this set of papers took to write.
+\acknowledgements 8pt { We thank Giovanni Cabass, William Coulton, Adriaan Duivenvoorden, Sam Goldstein, Colin Hill and Maresuke Shiraishi for insightful discussions, as well as Colin Hill and Maresuke Shiraishi for comments on the manuscript. \resub{We additionally thank the anonymous referee for their careful reading of the manuscript and useful comments.}\begingroup OHEP is a Junior Fellow of the Simons Society of Fellows, and thanks \href{https://www.flickr.com/photos/198816819@N07/54319059246/}{Lleonardo da Vinci} for creative inspiration. \endgroup OHEP would also like to thank the Center for Computational Astrophysics for their hospitality across the multiple years this set of papers took to write.
 The computations in this work were run at facilities supported by the Scientific Computing Core at the Flatiron Institute, a division of the Simons Foundation.